Relintai/pandemonium_engine_docs/usage/best_practices/project_organization.md

 Importing
 ---------

-Godot versions prior to 3.0 did the import process from files outside the project.
+Pandemonium versions prior to 3.0 did the import process from files outside the project.
 While this can be useful in large projects, it resulted in an organization hassle for most developers.